-With birds as the only exception, cats have a wider range of vocalizations than any other domestic pet.
-The sounds your cat makes can be cute, aggressive, or just plain odd, but these different noises are your cat’s way of communicating about their world and their needs.
-Let’s take a look at some of the most common sounds your cat makes to get some insight on what they might be trying to tell you with each.
+Cat sounds are so dynamic.
+Cats, with the exception of birds, have the most vocalizations of any domestic pet.
+Your cat’s sounds can be cute, aggressive, or just plain strange, but they are your cat’s way of communicating about their world and their needs.
+Let’s look at some of the most common sounds your cat makes and try to figure out what they’re trying to tell you with each one.

-Among the 100+ sounds a cat can make, the meow is the most common.
-Kittens begin meowing as infants to communicate their need for their mothers, and although cats in the wild grow out of this habit as they mature, domestic cats continue using this vocalization throughout adulthood.
-A meow most often means that your cat wants something, whether it’s food, water, attention, or even litter box maintenance.
-Cats also meow simply out of curiosity, or when they become anxious due to unfamiliar surroundings or stimuli.
+The meow is the most common of the 100+ sounds a cat can make.
+Kittens begin meowing as infants to communicate their need for their mothers, and while wild cats grow out of this habit as they mature, domestic cats continue to use this vocalization into adulthood.
+A meow usually indicates that your cat needs something, such as food, water, attention, or even litter box maintenance.
+Cats meow for a variety of reasons, including curiosity or anxiety caused by unfamiliar surroundings or stimuli.

-A calming and pleasing sound to many cat owners is the purr.
-This deep, soft, vibrating sound is most frequently uttered when your cat is feeling happy, comfortable, or loved.
-Sometimes, however, purring can be a sign of nervousness or agitation.
-So how can you tell the difference?
-Assess your cat’s body posture as they purr.
-Unless they look tense or have their ears back, they’re likely just purring out of pure contentment.
+The purr is a soothing and pleasing sound to many cat owners.
+When your cat is happy, comfortable, or loved, he will make this deep, soft, vibrating sound.
+Purring, on the other hand, can be a sign of nervousness or agitation.
+So, how do you tell them apart?
+Examine your cat’s body posture as it purrs.
+Unless they appear tense or have their ears back, they are most likely purring out of pure contentment.

-Hissing is one sound that is almost always a defensive communication method in cats.
-When your cat feels threatened, they may hiss as a way of defending themselves against the offensive stimulus.
-Accompanying behavior to a cat’s hiss can include an arched back, flattened ears, a twitching tail, and a showing of their teeth to exhibit that they’re ready to attack.
+Hissing is a common defensive communication method in cats.
+When your cat feels threatened, he may hiss in order to defend himself against the offensive stimulus.
+A cat’s hiss can be accompanied by an arched back, flattened ears, a twitching tail, and a showing of their teeth to indicate that they’re ready to attack.

-A teeth-chattering noise heard in a cat that’s peering or staring out a window is a sign of predatory excitement.
-Many indoor cats enjoy watching small outdoor animals like birds and squirrels from a window, but can experience frustration with not being able to get to or reach their prey.
-Their frustration is often channeled through this chattering sound they make with their teeth.
+A teeth-chattering noise made by a cat while peering or staring out a window indicates predatory excitement.
+Many indoor cats enjoy watching small outdoor animals like birds and squirrels from a window, but they can become frustrated when they can’t get to or reach their prey.
+Their frustration is frequently expressed through the chattering sound they make with their teeth.

-Your cat may utter birdlike sounds including chirps, chirrups, and trills that their mother likely used when they were a kitten as her way of getting their attention.
-Your cat might mimic this sound with little chirps and squeaks in order to get your attention or alert you to something they deem important.
+As far as cat sounds go, this one might be the most intriguing, Your cat may make bird-like sounds such as chirps, chirrups, and trills, which their mother most likely used to get their attention as a kitten.
+Your cat may imitate this sound with chirps and squeaks to get your attention or to alert you to something important.
 These noises are also used to express happiness and excitement.

-The yowl is a long, drawn-out moaning sound often indicative of negative feelings your cat is experiencing.
-Your cat may make a yowling noise to communicate:
+The yowl is a long, drawn-out moaning sound that is often indicative of negative emotions in your cat.
+Your cat may yowl to communicate:

-The yowling might be harmless, but it can also be your cat’s way of telling you there’s something wrong internally, so if your cat begins to incessantly yowl, it’s best to have them seen by a veterinarian as soon as possible.
+The yowling may be harmless, but it can also be your cat’s way of telling you that something is wrong internally, so if your cat begins to yowl incessantly, it’s best to have them seen by a veterinarian as soon as possible.

-Many of the noises your cat makes can be adorable and enjoyable, but some are vocalized to alert you to a problem your cat is having.
-If any of the noises your cat makes become excessive, don’t ignore them.
-The professional veterinarians at Catonsville Cat Clinic can examine your furry companion to determine the reason for their vocalization and provide helpful solutions and treatments to get your cat back to feeling happy and healthy.
-Reach out to us to discuss your concerns or schedule an appointment today.
+Many of the noises your cat makes are adorable and enjoyable, but some are vocalized to alert you to a problem your cat is having.
+If your cat’s noises become excessive, don’t ignore them.
+Catonsville Cat Clinic’s professional veterinarians can examine your furry companion to determine the cause of their vocalization and provide helpful solutions and treatments to get your cat back to feeling happy and healthy.
+Contact us today to discuss your concerns or to make an appointment.